Cyber Incident? Get Help

 Fortunately, cyber insurance provides coverage for funds transfer fraud.
 Contact Coalition to learn more

+This information is not an insurance policy, does not refer to any specific insurance policy issued, and does not modify any terms and conditions expressly stated in any insurance policy issued.
 The descriptions contained in this communication are for preliminary informational purposes only.
 In the United States, insurance products offered by Coalition Insurance Solutions, Inc. (“CIS”), a licensed insurance producer and surplus lines broker, (Cal. license # 0L76155) acting on behalf of a number of unaffiliated insurance companies, and available on an admitted basis through Coalition Insurance Company (“CIC”) a licensed insurer (NAIC # 29530).
 Complete license and carrier information is available here.
 CIS may receive compensation from an insurer or other intermediary in connection with the sale of insurance.
 All decisions regarding any insurance products, including approval for coverage, premium, commission and fees, will be made solely by the insurer underwriting the insurance under the insurer’s then-current criteria.
 All insurance products are governed by the terms and conditions set forth in the applicable insurance policy.
 Please see a copy of your policy for the full terms and conditions.
 Any information on this communication does not in any way alter, supplement, or amend the terms and conditions of the applicable insurance policy and is intended only as a brief summary of such insurance products.
 Policy obligations are the sole responsibility of the issuing insurance carrier.
 Copyright © 2024.
 All rights reserved.
 Coalition and the Coalition logo are trademarks of Coalition, Inc.